Hondarer/vscode-debug-params/README.md

 3. Check the `Final config` log for the final configuration

 You can verify variable expansion results and whether environment variables and arguments are set as expected.

+**Shell command fails:**
+- Check command syntax for your platform
+- Ensure command is in PATH or use absolute path
+- Commands must complete within 10 seconds
+- Check "Debug Params" output panel for detailed error messages
+- Test commands manually in terminal first

 ### Compatibility